alimahmoud7/study-progress/README.md

   - [Mongoose](http://mongoosejs.com/) - access to MongoDB from Node.js made easy(er)
   - [Passport.js](http://passportjs.org/) - remember this link when you have to setup a login system
   - [D3](https://d3js.org/) - for creating awesome graphs and charts
+  - [AngularJS](https://angularjs.org/) - option for creating single page apps on the frontend
   - [Angular](https://angular.io/) - option for creating single page apps on the frontend
   - [React](https://reactjs.org/) - option for creating single page apps on the frontend
   - [Vue](https://vuejs.org/) - option for creating single page apps on the frontend